 6. Dr. Talman Van Arsdale Jr. [1961-1970] Bradley Hall was destroyed by fire in January 1963, and rededicated in October 1964.
 Heitz, the Bradley Bookstore, Swords, University Hall, and Olin were built under his watch.
 He was elected president of the Association of Urban Universities in 1964.

 7. Dr. Martin G. “Jerry” Abegg ’47 HON ’93 [1970-1992] is credited with putting Bradley on the right path after campus unrest and financial difficulties.
 Related stories, including more photos and video, are in the summer 2010 issue of Bradley Hilltopics.

 8. Dr. John Brazil [1992-1999] oversaw the construction of the Caterpillar Global Communications Center and Bradley’s $100 million Centennial Campaign.
 He left to become president of Trinity University in San Antonio, and GARY ANNA ’75 served as interim president.

 9. Dr. David Broski [2000-2007] was chancellor at U of I, Chicago, before leading Bradley.
 Active in the community, he worked on improving the Main Street corridor from BU to downtown.
 He was president of Peoria NEXT innovation center, and began implementing a master plan for Bradley’s growth, extending campus to the west.

 10. Joanne K. Glasser, Esq.
-[2007-2015] Glasser became Bradley’s tenth president and first woman president in August 2007.
+[2007-2015] Glasser became Bradley’s tenth president and the first woman to hold the position in 2007.
 She oversaw the development of new academic programs, rising national rankings, and $128 million in construction projects, including the Renaissance Coliseum, the Hayden-Clark Alumni Center, and the renovation and expansion of Westlake Hall.
-She was known for her tireless efforts as a champion of student engagement and success.
+She championed student engagement and success.